jrs-innovation-center/user-stories/schedulehouse/data.md

 The Buyer data elements represent a single buyer and any related agents.
 Biographical data provided during the signup process.
 Buyer ID is system generated.

-  - Biographical
-    - Buyer ID
+- Buyer ID - Primary Key.
+Represented as either an `_id` key in CouchDB.  `ID` table column MySQL database.
 - First name
 - Last name
 - Current address
 - Cell phone
-  - Agents
+- Agents - A collection of agents associated with the buyer.
   - Agent ID

 ## Agent

 The Agent data elements represent a single agent in the system.
 Data provided during the signup process.
 Agent ID is system generated.

-  - Agent ID
+- Agent ID - Primary Key.
+Represented as either an `_id` key in CouchDB.  `ID` table column MySQL database.
 - First name
 - Last name
 - Current address
 - Cell phone